WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Healthcare (the industry) is large and more about personal data than most markets.
-Health care (the value transaction) is prone to decentralization because the principals, patients and licensed practitioners, are able to transact independent of any institution and in some cases independent of any particular jurisdiction.
+Health care (the value transaction) is prone to decentralization because the principals, patients, and licensed practitioners are able to transact independent of any institution and in some cases independent of any particular jurisdiction.
 This kind of decentralization is reminiscent of public blockchains.